CptJohnMiller74/CoDZombies/README.md

 # CoDZombies
 Call of Duty: Zombies style game in Unity

 This game is a work in progress; I'm not entirely finished yet.
-I haven't added real zombies spawns (enemies spawn, but they do so in two spots I just placed by where the player is facing when the game starts), all of the weapons, having two weapons at a time, menus, melee, improved dismemberment, and multiplayer.
+I haven't added real zombies spawns (enemies spawn, but they do so in two spots I just placed by where the player is facing when the game starts), all of the weapons, having two weapons at a time, menus, melee, improved dismemberment, upgrading weapons, and multiplayer.

 Move - WSAD <br />
 Shoot - Left Mouse Button/Ctrl <br />